 This is attributed to various reasons.
 The Tunisian economy had deep structural problems that supported such an outcome.
-The country is strongly integrated in global value chains (GVCs), and especially European led value chains thanks to geographical proximity and historical factors.
-However, Tunisian involvement is largely confined to what is referred to as the "offshore sector" which is dominated by multinational corporations (MNCs) and whose activities are directed to exporting.
-The "onshore sector" is to the contrary controlled by domestic tycoons who used to benefit from various privileges under Ben Ali.
-The offshore sector is relatively more productive, but it still specializes in mainly assembly and low value added activities that characterize the country's participation in European GVCs (Nucifora et al., 2015).
-Specialization of low value added and exploiting the benefit of having cheap labor makes it hard to anticipate the interest of FDI in digitalization and technologically upgrading the Tunisian industrial sector, as suggested by FES2.
+The country is strongly integrated into global value chains (GVCs), especially European-led value chains thanks to geographical proximity and historical factors.
+However, Tunisian involvement is largely confined to what is referred to as the "offshore sector," which is dominated by multinational corporations (MNCs), the activities of which are directed at exporting.
+The "onshore sector" is, on the contrary, controlled by domestic tycoons who used to benefit from various privileges under Ben Ali.
+The offshore sector is relatively more productive, but it still specializes in mainly assembly and low value-added activities that characterize the country's participation in European GVCs (Nucifora et al., 2015).
+The specialization of low value-added and exploiting the benefit of having cheap labor makes it hard to anticipate the interest of FDI in digitalization and technologically upgrading the Tunisian industrial sector, as suggested by FES2.
 Furthermore, the link between the offshore and onshore sectors is marginal.
 The investment in physical capital is also limited (Nucifora et al., 2015).
-All of this means that prospects for upgrading in the value chain are rather minimal.
+All of this means that the prospects for upgrading in the value chain are rather minimal.
 Big incentives for innovation and policies that foster backward or forward integration seem to be missing or ineffective.
-This expectedly impacts on the capability of developing local Green technologies for the offshore sector.
+This expectedly impacts the capability of developing local green technologies for the offshore sector.

-Another reason is that tycoons maintained strong relations with the administration and by this reduced the effect of the enacted laws on their market dominance in different sectors, as pointed by RLS1.
+Another reason is that tycoons maintained strong relations with the administration and therefore reduced the effect of the enacted laws on their market dominance in different sectors, as pointed out by RLS1.
 According to Startup1, tycoons dominated private banks and channeled resources to their own businesses.
 Even international and EU funds that were originally directed to SMEs ended in tycoons' owned SMEs that were part of their larger holding groups.
-Consequently, innovative SMEs that had sound models did not receive enough bank funding (Stölting, 2015); and according to SME1, funding chances for SMEs were limited and/or low information on them was available.
-Both venture capital and business angels in Tunisia remained insignificant, as assessed by RLS1 and Startup1; and private equity investments generally remained insufficient despite the creation of many private equity investment vehicles (e.g.: SICARs investment companies, FAs funds for startups, and FCPRs mutual funds) (Stölting, 2015).
+Consequently, innovative SMEs that had sound models did not receive enough bank funding (Stölting, 2015); and, according to SME1, funding chances for SMEs were limited and/or not much information on them was available.
+Both venture capital and business angels in Tunisia remained insignificant, as assessed by RLS1 and Startup1; and private equity investment vehicles (e.g., SICARs investment companies, FA funds for startups, and FCPR mutual funds) (Stölting, 2015).
 HIVOS1 wondered about the insufficiency of venture capital funding despite the availability of funds, together with their refrain from taking risks, despite the nature of this financial vehicle.

 Finally, there were various obstacles that prevented the realization of the great innovation potential held by startups.
 The implementation of laws that would have encouraged the mushrooming of innovative startups was rather low.
 Startup1, for instance, asserted that there was a slow implementation of the Startup Act of 2019 regulations and laws that targeted startups, despite the backing of international organizations.
 CONECT-GIZ1 spoke about different developmental projects targeting SMEs and innovation that the GIZ supports.
-In one of the projects, enterprises and startups were brought together with experts with the purpose being supporting innovation and its application by domestic enterprises.
-The success of the project was very limited, given that enterprises complained about the lack of financial resources to support their adoption of startups' innovation.
+In one of the projects, enterprises and startups were brought together with experts with the purpose of supporting innovation and its application by domestic enterprises.
+The success of the project was very limited, given that enterprises complained about the lack of financial resources to support their adoption of startup innovation.
 This made it necessary to think of providing funding for innovation.
-At any case, international development organizations generally aim at creating pilot success stories under the presumption that these would be emulated by other enterprises.
+In any case, international development organizations generally aim to create pilot success stories under the presumption that these would be emulated by other enterprises.
 Arguably, this brings some doubts on the scale and pace of the success of this strategy.